SvenElyes/MoreRedTransfomer/README.md

       /home/space/datasets-sqfs/QM7-X.sqfs: data
-      which means its not correc squashfs(accrdoing to chatgpt) FATAL ERROR: Can't find a valid SQUASHFS superblock on QM7-X.sqfs
+      which means its not correc squashfs(accrdoing to chatgpt) FATAL ERROR: Can't find a valid SQUASHFS superblock on QM7-X.sqfs -redownlaoded and parsed qm7 and will move it into /home/space/datasets-sqfs/(TU BERLIN HYDRA HPC) under QM7-X_svenelzes.sqfs

 - Check if the random transformation and center really works
    - center does work :white_check_mark: